Thairo Estrada Player Props: Giants vs. Mets

-Thairo Estrada -- with an on-base percentage of .222 in his past 10 games, 106 points lower than his season-long percentage -- will be in action for the San Francisco Giants versus the New York Mets, with Carlos Carrasco on the mound, on June 30 at 7:10 PM ET.
+Thairo Estrada -- .128 average over his past 10 games -- will be in action for the San Francisco Giants against the New York Mets, with Justin Verlander on the mound, on July 1 at 4:10 PM ET.

-In his most recent game he had a hitless performance (0-for-3) against the Blue Jays.
+In his previous game he had a one-hit performance (1-for-4) against the Mets.

 Thairo Estrada Game Info & Props vs. the Mets